winnfsd/vagrant-winnfsd/README.md

 $ vagrant plugin install vagrant-winnfsd
 ```

-## Activate NFS for vagrant
+## Activate NFS for Vagrant

-To activate NFS for vagrant see: http://docs.vagrantup.com/v2/synced-folders/nfs.html
+To activate NFS for Vagrant see: http://docs.vagrantup.com/v2/synced-folders/nfs.html

-The plugin extends vagrant in the way that you can use NFS also with windows.
-So the following hint on the vagrant documentation page is no longer true:
+The plugin extends Vagrant in the way that you can use NFS also with Windows.
+So the following hint on the Vagrant documentation page is no longer true:

 ```
 Windows users: NFS folders do not work on Windows hosts.
 Vagrant will ignore your request for NFS synced folders on Windows.
 ```

-You will also need to declare some sort of network in order for NFS to work (the Virtualbox implied network will not work).
-Luckily this is easily done by adding the following line to your Vagrantfile:
+You will also need to declare some sort of network in order for NFS to work (the VirtualBox implied network will not work).
+Luckily this is easily done by adding the following line to your `Vagrantfile`:

 ```ruby
 # A private dhcp network is required for NFS to work (on Windows hosts, at least)